Meet Our Team

 Catherine CameronEducational and Developmental Psychologist, MAPS., FCEDP.

-Catherine is an endorsed Educational and Developmental Psychologist with over 20 years of experience working with children, adolescents and families.
+Catherine is an endorsed Educational and Developmental Psychologist and Clinical Psychology Registrar with over 20 years of experience working with children, adolescents and families.
 She has worked in various settings, including NSW and Canberra disability services, as well as within the catholic and independent school systems.

 Catherine is a member of the Australian Psychological Society (APS) and a Fellow of the College of Educational and Developmental Psychologists.